Vauxhall Astra review - Reliability and safety

 Euro NCAP awarded the Astra five stars for crash safety in 2015, and the car benefits from a full range of driver aids and equipment.

-The Driving Assistance Pack, which is standard on all versions apart from entry-level SE and Business Edition Nav, provides a forward-facing camera that brings with it all sorts of assistance and safety benefits.
+The Driving Assistance Pack, which is standard on Griffin and Elite Nav Premium editions, provides a forward-facing camera that brings with it all sorts of assistance and safety benefits.

 There’s autonomous emergency braking to help prevent you bumping into the car in front at low speeds (the car will also tell you if you’re travelling a safe distance from the car in front), Lane Departure Warning will let you know if you’re wandering out of your lane on the motorway, while Lane Keep Assist will gently turn the steering wheel to help stay in lane.